Action area: Risk

 We have initiated some work on hypothesis #5, comprising interviews with industry leaders who have long experience of the construction sector and a perspective of the way in which the industry has changed in relation to risk.

-At the same time, we’ve been talking to researchers at the University of Auckland’s Te Pūnaha Matatini (TPM) Centre of Research Excellence about some joint research projects around risk.
-An initial project will focus on how to optimise the spread of risk in contracts across the different parties.
-A complementary project will look at characterising failure on building industry contracting networks, the cascading effect of failure, and industry resilience.
+At the same time, we’ve been talking to researchers at the University of Auckland’s Te Pūnaha Matatini (TPM) Centre of Research Excellence about some joint research projects around risk. and risk and contracting.
+An initial project focused on how to optimise the spread of risk in contracts across the different parties.
+A complementary project looked at characterising failure on building industry contracting networks, the cascading effect of failure, and industry resilience.
 This collaborative approach enables us to draw on the university’s expert research skills and tools which we believe will prove invaluable insight into the complex building and construction system.